HomeOtherGarmin Cirqa Wishlist: 5 Features I Want to See & 2026 Release...

 Image credit: Garmin via u/CultureAdvanced

-The Garmin Cirqa appears to be Garmin’s direct answer to the Whoop band and the Oura Ring.
-Based on accidental listings spotted in late January 2026, the Cirqa is a screenless “smart band” designed for 24/7 health and recovery tracking.
+Garmin Cirqa seems to be the company’s response to the Whoop band and the Oura Ring.
+According to unintentional product listings found at the end of January 2026, the Cirqa will be a screenless “smart band” for round-the-clock monitoring of health and recovery.

 The Garmin Cirqa Wishlist: 5 Features We Need